 Anthony Floyd Magrette

-The body of 49-year-old Anthony Margrette was pulled from the rubble Sunday.
-A native of Biloxi, Miss. who lived in Jefferson Parish, Margrette was described as a hard-working man who did everything to provide for his family.
+The body of 49-year-old Anthony Magrette was pulled from the rubble Sunday.
+A native of Biloxi, Miss. who lived in Jefferson Parish, Magrette was described as a hard-working man who did everything to provide for his family.

 "He's going to be greatly missed.
 We're completely devastated by all of this," his wife, Nova Magrette said.
 "We still need prayers for the rest of the family because we're all taking this very hard."